ATPI Data Protection Policy

-3.2 The HGC will implement the company’s international Data Protection procedures and BCR agreements, as well as any duties required by applicable law, including:
+3.2 The HGC will implement the company’s international Data Protection procedures and ICDPA, as well as any duties required by applicable law, including:

 3.2.1 Determining whether notification to one or more Data Protection authorities is required as a result of the Company’s Data Processing activities, then making any required notifications, and keeping such notifications current.

 3.2.2 Designing and implementing ongoing programs for training employees in Data Protection rules and procedures.

 3.2.3 Establishing (with the involvement of the IT and legal departments) procedures and standard contractual provisions for obtaining compliance with this Policy by group companies, clients, suppliers, and third parties who receive Personal Data from the Company, have access to Personal Data collected or processed by the Company, or who provide information to the Company, regardless of geographic location.

 3.2.4 Establishing mechanisms for periodic audits of compliance with this Policy, implementing procedures, and applicable law.